Impact

 Risk and Exploitability

-With a CVSS score of 6.6 the vulnerability is considered medium severity, and there is no EPSS score available to indicate current exploitation probability.
-The flaw is not listed in CISA KEV, but an attacker could target exposed HTTP services running aiohttp by sending crafted requests that trigger excessive memory consumption, potentially leading to crashes or requiring manual intervention to restart the service.
+With a CVSS score of 6.6, the vulnerability has moderate severity.
+The EPSS score is reported as < 1 %, indicating a very low exploitation probability.
+The flaw is classified as CWE‑131 and CWE‑770, and it is not listed in CISA KEV.
+An attacker could target exposed HTTP services running aiohttp by sending crafted requests that trigger excessive memory consumption, potentially leading to crashes or requiring manual intervention to restart the service.

 OpenCVE Enrichment